Reasons Why Criminal Charges Would Be Dropped

 We’ve established that prosecutors, not victims, are the ones who file (and drop) criminal charges.
 But why would a prosecutor decide to drop charges in the first place?
 There are numerous factors which can come into play.

 The victim is one of these factors – just not to the extent that people tend to imagine.
 While the victim does not have the legal authority to actually drop the charges, charges can still be dropped because of a victim’s intervention.
 If a victim expresses a desire that the charges be dropped, as is often the case in situations involving allegations of domestic violence like assault, the prosecutor will take the victim’s wishes into account.
 However, the prosecutor still holds the final decision-making authority, and does not have to drop the charges simply because the victim requests it.

 Reasons Why a Prosecutor Would Decide to Drop a Case

-Other than lacking evidence or granting a victim’s request, what are some other common reasons a prosecutor might drop criminal charges against a defendant?
+Besides a lack of evidence or honoring a victim’s request, what are some common reasons a prosecutor would drop charges against a defendant?